Phenomenological renormalization group in neuronal models near criticality: Methods

 This coarse-graining process is illustrated in Fig.~\ref{fig:fig1}, where the method was applied to cortical spiking data from the primary visual cortex of rats anesthetized with urethane~\cite{castro_and_2024}.
-One observes an evolution to a non-trivial distribution $P(\psi)$ (Fig.~\ref{fig:fig1}C), whereas surrogate data (obtained by shuffling interspike intervals of each neuron) leads to an approximately Gaussian distribution (Fig.~\ref{fig:fig1}D).
+One observes an evolution to a non-trivial distribution $P(\psi)$ (Fig.~\ref{fig:fig1}C), whereas surrogate data (obtained by shuffling interspike intervals of each neuron, see Sec.~\ref{sec:surrogate}) leads to an approximately Gaussian distribution (Fig.~\ref{fig:fig1}D).
+Notice that, even if the activity distribution of the system is initially non-Gaussian, the coarse-graining procedure drives the distribution to a Gaussian form in the absence of scale invariance.